-It was once a key stop on the silk routes of Asia – a place full of gardens, bazaars and grand palaces, however today it is regarded as one of the most dangerous cities in the world.
+It was once a key stop on the silk routes of Asia – a place full of gardens, bazaars and grand palaces – but today it is regarded as one of the most dangerous cities in the world.

 In the capital, there has been a major NATO effort to try to provide some stability, involving British forces in a leading role.